 This is the risk that changes in interest rates will affect the value of a Fund's investments in fixed-income securities, such as bonds, notes, asset-backed securities and other income-producing securities and derivatives.
 Fixed-income securities are obligations of the issuer to make payments of principal and/or interest on future dates.
 Increases in interest rates may cause the value of a Fund's investments to decline.
 Interest rates can also change in response to the supply and demand for credit, inflation rates, and other factors.
-Potential future changes in government and/or central bank monetary policy and action may also affect the level of interest rates.
 In addition, the value of certain derivatives (such as interest rate futures) is related to changes in interest rates and may suffer significant price declines as a result of interest rate changes.
 A prolonged period of low interest rates may cause a Fund to have a low or negative yield, potentially reducing the value of your investment.
 Generally, the value of fixed-income securities, including short-term fixed-income securities, rises when prevailing interest rates fall and falls when interest rates rise.